vels10/vels10/README.md

 ## I'm a Software Engineer Student !!

-- 🌱 Incoming Intern at EXL Service
+- 🌱 Intern at EXL Service
 - 👯 I’m looking to collaborate with other peoples to make exciting projects

 ### Connect with me: